12 meeting types / time-blocked / no sign-up

 How long should a meeting agenda be?

 A meeting agenda should have 3 to 7 items, each with a time allocation.
 For a 30-minute meeting, aim for 4 to 5 sections.
 For a 60-minute meeting, 6 to 8 sections work well.
-Research from Harvard Business Review shows that meetings with more than 8 agenda items rarely finish on time.
+As a rule of thumb, meetings with more than 7 or 8 agenda items rarely finish on time.
 The key is not the number of items but whether each item has a clear time block and expected outcome.

 Should every meeting have a facilitator?

-Yes.
-Meetings with a designated facilitator are 67% more likely to stay on time and 28% more likely to produce actionable decisions, according to a 2024 study by Lucid Meetings.
+For anything beyond a quick sync, yes.
+A designated facilitator keeps the conversation on the agenda, manages time blocks, and makes sure decisions actually get made rather than deferred.
 The facilitator does not need to be the most senior person.
 Rotating the facilitator role across team members improves engagement and develops leadership skills.

 How do you handle off-topic discussions during a meeting?

 Use a parking lot technique: keep a visible list (whiteboard or shared doc) where off-topic items are noted without discussion.
 At the end of the meeting, review the parking lot and either schedule a separate discussion, assign someone to follow up, or add it to the next meeting's agenda.
-Teams that use parking lots report 40% fewer meetings running over time.
+A visible parking lot is one of the simplest ways to stop a single tangent from derailing the rest of the agenda.

 How should you adapt meeting agendas for virtual or remote meetings?